Police Arrest 7 for Allegedly Inappropriately Touching Underage Girls at SunSplash

 "It appears that the individuals who were arrested knew each other and worked in a coordinated effort to inappropriately touch several female juveniles," the police department wrote in a Facebook post Tuesday afternoon.

+Roseville Police spokesman Rob Baquera says one of the girls was surrounded by the men.

 Police credited the young victims and water park security for helping lead investigators to the suspects.
+Baquera commended the girls for thinking on their feet.

+"These young ladies who were victimized, they had a great fast-acting thought to report it to security," he said.

 The police department said the booking photos of the suspects will not be released because of the ongoing investigation.